The Secret To Good Communication

 • They just don’t understand me.

-• I’ll start sharing my emotions when they start ___________.
+• I’ll start sharing my emotions when they begin sharing theirs.

 • I’ll start listening more when they start listening to me.